AlvinManojAlex/Money-Monitor/README.md

 - cd into this repository and run `npm install`, which will install all the needed packages present in 'package.json' file.

+- On your firebase console, create a collection, called `expenses`, in your database for your application.

+- Copy your firebase configurations in a file called firebase.js.

 - Next run `npm start` to run the application.
 It can be accessed at `localhost:3000`.

 ## Acknowledgments